verodr/Project1-Game/README.md

    }
 ```
 The functions startGame also checks for any game-over conditions and, if any is met, it calls the endGame function which stops the timers, disables the player movements, eliminates all characters from the grid and displays the game outcome: victory or defeat.
-The instructions to reset the game are contained in the cleanUp function.
-It eliminates all the enemies and missiles from the grid, resets the player’s position as well as the number of lives and progress bar.
+The instructions to reset the game are contained in the cleanUp function which eliminates all the enemies and missiles from the grid, resets the player’s position as well as the number of lives and progress bar.

 ![game_demo](https://user-images.githubusercontent.com/106544788/180369442-57559a3c-fe2b-4332-a52d-b2902e151b23.gif)

 ## Challenges
-The two most big challenges were:
+The two biggest challenges were:
-making all the enemies move together to the wall, tell them to move down one cell and then to start again in the opposite direction.
+- making all the enemies move together to the wall, tell them to move down one cell and then to start again in the opposite direction.
 I sorted out the issue creating a function which makes the enemies look directly to the opposite wall.
-(See above the function checkWall).
+(See above the function checkWall);
-At the end of the game, once the final GIF has appeared, the player and his missiles continue to be shown over the Gif, so I had to disable the eventListener on the player before cleaning up the grid.
+- At the end of the game, once the final GIF has appeared, the player and his missiles continued to be shown over the Gif, so I had to disable the eventListener on the player before cleaning up the grid.

 ## Wins
-Certainly the phase of this project that I am most proud of is the one related to the movements of the main characters of the videogame and the missiles, followed by the phase in which I made sure that my display counter showed the score and my bar and mine hearts responded to the vital conditions of my player.
+Certainly the phase of this project that I am most proud of is the one related to the movements of the main characters of the videogame and the missiles, followed by the phase in which I made sure that my display counter showed the score and my bar and hearts responded to the vital conditions of my player.
 I created two separate set intervals for the enemy movements and the missiles to give several speeds to the game and so more dynamicity to the action: the best setting for the intervals turned out to be multiples of one another (e.g. 1000ms and 500ms).
 Last but not least, I am very proud to have used my grid as a screen where my final GIFs appear as a surprise effect.